Sharing is...

 The picture and detail will automatically appear in your post when you paste the link into the text of your post.
 What is even more, important is that, if your friends click/tap on your image, they will see a nice page presenting your list of puzzles.

-Here, each of the images will show for 5 seconds at a time.
 If the user clicks/taps the 'Open in IPDb' button they will see the full list inside the normal user interface.

 Sharing a list of puzzles is good for many purposes, you can show your collection, your wishlist, or a search showing the puzzles you have found.